rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Implementing a "find first, then delete" pattern is more reliable than trying to delete directly by ID
 - For complex operations, it's better to break them down into multiple simple steps rather than trying to do everything in a single query
 - When working with FaunaDB, extensive logging of input parameters, intermediate results, and final outcomes is essential for debugging
+- Creating dedicated test scripts for debugging database operations is an effective way to isolate and fix issues
+- Test scripts that verify both the operation and its result provide a reliable way to debug database functionality
+- When debugging update operations, it's important to verify the update by fetching the document again after the update
+- Using Promise.race with a timeout is an effective way to prevent test scripts from hanging indefinitely
+- Detailed logging of document structure before and after operations helps identify issues with field updates
+- Test scripts should include comprehensive error handling to capture and display all possible error scenarios
+- When testing database operations, it's helpful to display all available documents to ensure you're using a valid ID
+- Test scripts should provide suggestions for next steps when operations fail, such as using a different document ID
+- Verifying database operations with explicit success/failure messages makes it clear whether the operation worked as expected
+- The null-check operator (!) is required in FaunaDB when performing operations on documents that might not exist
+- FaunaDB's error messages often provide helpful hints for fixing issues, such as "Use the ! or ?. operator to handle the null case"
+- When updating documents in FaunaDB, always use the null-check operator (!) to prevent "Type `Null` does not have field `update`" errors
+- The same null-check pattern applies to all document operations in FaunaDB: create, read, update, and delete
+- FaunaDB's null-check operator (!) is similar to TypeScript's non-null assertion operator but works at runtime
+- The null-check operator (!) tells FaunaDB to throw an error if the document doesn't exist, rather than returning null
+- Using the null-check operator (!) is more concise than writing explicit null checks in FQL
+- The alternative to the null-check operator (!) is the optional chaining operator (?.), which returns null instead of throwing an error
+- For update operations, the null-check operator (!) is usually preferred to fail fast if the document doesn't exist
+- The error message "Type `Null` does not have field `update`" is a clear indicator that you need to add the null-check operator (!)
+- The same pattern applies to delete operations: `doc!.delete()` instead of `doc.delete()`

 ## FaunaDB Date Format Specifics